Hundreds of journalists strike to demand leadership change at biggest US newspaper chain

 Some of the striking newsrooms are negotiating contracts and accuse the company of dragging its feet and negotiating in bad faith, but Anton said the company continues to negotiate fairly.

 Among the contract demands are a base annual salary of $60,000.
 The median pay for Gannett employee in 2022 was $51,035, according to the company’s proxy filing.
-Reed’s total annual compensation in was valued at nearly $3.4 million, down from $7.7 million in 2021.
+Reed’s total annual compensation was valued at nearly $3.4 million, down from $7.7 million in 2021.

+At the shareholder meeting, NewsGuild-CWA President Jon Schleuss said the union proposed lowering Gannett’s median CEO-to-employee ratio from 66:1 to 20:1.
+But Schleuss said the meeting last just eight minutes and Reed didn’t address any questions.

+“What a complete joke.
+Mike Reed needs to go,” Schleuss said in a series of tweets.

 Gannett, which owns USA Today and more than 200 other daily U.S. newspapers with print editions, announced last August that it would lay off newsroom staff to lower costs as it struggles with declining revenue amid a downturn in ad sales and customer subscriptions.